-- Economics is about making choices.
+Economics is about making choices.
 We make all kinds of choices every day.
 How much should I spend on gas?
 What’s the best route to work?
 Where should we go for dinner?
+Which job or career should I go for?
 What are the pros and cons of finishing college versus taking a job or inventing the next, best Internet startup?
 Which roommate should take care of washing the dishes?
 Can I get that dog as a pet?
 Should I get married, have children, and if so, when?
-Which politician should I vote for when they all claim they can improve the economy?
+Which politician should I vote for when they all claim they can improve the economy or make my life better?
 What is “the economy,” anyway?
 What if my personal or religious principles conflict with what people tell me is in my best economic interest?

 Is economics a science (like physics), or is it a social science, or even an art?
 What is the difference, and what do we know about what we can’t or don’t know for now?
 Can economic problems be solved by better government, more experts, bigger computers, more engineering, better education, less government, more dispersed knowledge, more markets?
 How can we make informed choices?

 You’ve probably heard that economists disagree about a lot of things.
 Actually, what economists disagree about is politics or public policy, not economics.
 Exploring the interface between politics and economics is part of the fun.

 On this page are some famous, standard definitions about what economics is all about.

 Definitions and Basics